onsip/sipjs.com/content/api/0.6.0/ua_configuration_parameters.md

 ~~~

 ## autostart
 If set to true, the user agent calls the `.start()` method upon being created.
+Default value is true.

 ~~~ javascript
 autostart: true